Enabling Social Applications via Decentralized Social Data Management: Conclusions

 \section{Conclusions}

-This paper presented Prometheus, a P2P service that provides decentralized, user-controlled, social data management.
-Its directed, weighted, labeled and multi-edged social graph offers a fine-grained representation of the users' social state.
+We presented Prometheus, a P2P service that provides decentralized, user-controlled, social data management.
+Its directed, weighted, labeled and multi-edged social graph offers an aggregate representation of users' social state.
 It enables novel socially-aware applications to mine this rich graph via an API that executes social inferences, while enforcing user-defined access control policies.

-We built and evaluated Prometheus using a large distributed testbed and realistic workloads.
+We evaluated the Prometheus design via large-scale simulations and a prototype deployment on a large distributed testbed with realistic workloads.
 Prometheus is designed as an application-oriented platform.
 Thus, we tested its end-to-end performance and showed that deadlines set by application requests can be met without significant reduction in the quality of results.
 Additionally, we implemented a proof-of-concept mobile social application that utilizes Prometheus functionalities under real-time deadlines.
-Further, we investigated the resilience of Prometheus to attacks by malicious users and peers, and established that the socially-aware design of Prometheus constitutes a resilient P2P system that can withstand attacks by malicious peers more effectively than solutions that randomly distribute users' data onto peers.
-We established that the distributed, directed, labeled and weighted social multi-graph maintained by this service, in most cases, can successfully mitigate attacks by malicious users.
+Further, we investigated the resilience of Prometheus to attacks by malicious users or peers, and established that the socially-aware design of Prometheus constitutes a resilient P2P system that can withstand malicious peer attacks more effectively than solutions that randomly distribute users' data onto peers.

-Prometheus' performance can certainly be optimized as we have thus far focused on functionality.
-As mentioned in the evaluation section, we plan to cache and pre-compute results benefiting from the slow changes that occur in social graphs.
-Since trusted peers periodically check for new records in the social data files of their users, they can update their local copies and rerun the inferences to ensure consistency of these results.
-Finally, we plan to expand the set of social inferences to utilize the location and collocation of users.